Vincent Stomatitis

 Description

-• Caused by an imbalance of oral flora, resulting in predominance of anaerobic bacteria that invade the gingival mucosa and form a gray pseudomembranous exudate
+• Caused by an imbalance of oral flora, resulting in a predominance of anaerobic bacteria that invade the gingival mucosa and form a gray pseudomembranous exudate

 • Clinical presentation includes oral pain, fetid breath, gingival ulcerations, necrosis, and bleeding